gotvc/got/docs/gotfs.md

 Most importantly the permissions and type of file.

 ## Key Layout
-All objects are represented by a metadata entry at a specific key, and additional data stored under keys prefixed with the metadata key.
+All objects are represented by a metadata entry at a specific key, and content stored under keys prefixed with the metadata key.

 File data is stored in a content-addressed store, and references to the data are stored in GotKV.